Book demo

 This option is generally favored in payroll systems because it avoids shifting withholding brackets mid‑paycheck.
 Employees may end up over‑ or under‑withheld compared to their true annual tax bracket, but those adjustments happen at tax‑filing time.

-Under the aggregate method, bonuses are treated as additional salary.
-The bonus gets added to the employee’s regular paycheck, and the combined total is taxed based on the employee’s regular withholding rate (determined by their W‑4).
+Under the aggregate method, the bonus is treated as additional salary and added to the employee’s regular paycheck and taxed using the employee’s normal withholding rate based on their W-4 form.

 However, because the IRS expects that paycheck to be typical, the taxable income may land in a higher bracket — leading to a larger withholding amount on that paycheck .